OSAS/community-website/source/blog/2015-02-03-how-to-run-a-fosdem-devroom.html.md

 If you've made it this far, I hope you've picked up something useful about running a devroom.
 It's not easy, but not nearly as hard as it is to organize FOSDEM itself.
 A big thanks to the FOSDEM folks for all the work they do to put on FOSDEM, and to ULB for hosting it year after year.

-Also a big thanks to the other devroom organizers, especially the folks who worked on the IaaS and virtualization devrooms with me this year: Dave Lester, Lars Kurth, Thierry Carrez, Itamar Heim, and Gibelli.
+Also a big thanks to the other devroom organizers, especially the folks who worked on the IaaS and virtualization devrooms with me this year: Dave Lester, Lars Kurth, Thierry Carrez, Itamar Heim, and Luca Gibelli.
 And volunteers who helped staff the devroom, including Brian Proffitt, John Mark Walker, and Ian McLeod.
 Apologies if I missed anyone -- I place the blame on post-FOSDEM brain fog.

 If this seems useful enough, I might try to compile a "HOWTO" for next year's crop of organizers.
 Have feedback?
 Let me know by email -- the username is "jzb" and the domain should be pretty obvious.
 Cheers!